Square Terminal Troubleshooting

-- WPA3 PSK/WPA3 Enterprise
+WPA3 PSK/WPA3 Enterprise

-Cleaning your Terminal
+Cleaning your Square Terminal

+For minor scuffs and marks, you can use any electronic-safe cleaning cloth.
 To clean the reader on Square Terminal, you can use card reader cleaning cards or a folded paper towel.
 Slide the cleaning card or paper towel through the card reader slot to clear any spills or debris.

 If you’re still having trouble, please contact Square Support and we can help get you back to business.

 Make sure the printer is configured correctly.
 To get started from your Square Terminal: